DARIAEngineering/dcaf_case_management/CODE_OF_CONDUCT.md

   address, without explicit permission
 * Other conduct which could reasonably be considered inappropriate in a professional setting

+This project deals explicitly with abortion access; in addition to treating our fellow contributors respectfully, we commit to treat case managers and the patients they serve by these same standards.

 ## Our Responsibilities